Narratives for four Indian Residential Schools come to light

 Table 1 provides metadata for these versions of school narratives – including three versions prepared for St. Joseph’s in a 12 month period – and their locations within CIRNAC’s release package.

-Figure 1.
+Table 1.
 Newly released schools narratives for four Indian Residential Schools.

 Indian Residential School